Bath Installation Cost

 Our plumber has quoted a 6-month guarantee for his workmanship - is this the norm?

 Getting a bath fitted is a specialist job.
 There are plenty of things that can go wrong, especially if you are installing a bath with electric pumps for the jets.
-Finding the right installer can make a big difference in how well the job is completed.
+Finding the right installer can make a big difference in how well the bathtub installation is completed.

 Here are a few key things to look for when you are looking for a bathroom fitter.

-• Accreditation is not a guarantee of quality, but it can provide you with protection and recourse in case something goes wrong.
-Look for installers who are part of the British Institute of Kitchen, Bedroom and Bathroom Installers (BIKBBI) or the Kitchen, Bathroom, Bedroom Specialists Association (KBSA).
+- Are they a member of a recognised trade body?
+Look for a bathroom fitter who is part of the British Institute of Kitchen, Bedroom and Bathroom Installers (BiKBBI) or the Kitchen, Bathroom, Bedroom Specialists Association (KBSA).